 - Tests are comprehensive in regards to gut health

 - The time of collection varies a lot among customers

 - Guidance as to what the results mean could be more precise

 At Nebula Genomics, we give you the most comprehensive whole-genome sequencing results for the most affordable price.
 Unlike companies like Psomagen, 23andMe, and AncestryDNA, which only read approximately 0.02% (600,000 positions) of your DNA, we read approximately 100% (6,000,000,000 positions) with our 30X WGS Sequencing kit.

 Once you buy our kit, you get access to our genome exploration tools, which answers many questions regarding how your genes affect health, wellness, and various other traits.
 Bundled in with your one-time payment for this kit is lifetime access to your data and our regularly updated blog, which keeps you updated about the latest happenings in genetic research.

 Our tests also provide deep ancestry reporting better than that of 23andMe and AncestryDNA tests.
-In collaboration with FamilyTreeDNA, we give you access to find out even more about your family tree.

 We value our customers’ privacy.
 This is why we use a combination of blockchain and privacy computing on our website.
 This combination will prevent your confidential data from ever getting hacked on our website.

 Psomagen vs. Nebula Genomics